From integrals to combinatorial formulas of finite type invariants -- a case study: Proof of Theorem

-Rather than obtaining this extension from evaluating the integral in \eqref{eq:casson-integral-eta}, we provide a combinatorial argument.
+Since the exact evaluation of the tripod integral appears too technical, in the following, we provide a combinatorial argument justifying \eqref{eq:gd_c2_mult-crossings-2}. \end{rem}

-First, for simplicity we think of a long knot $K$ and its planar diagram as the same object (i.e. the parametrization of $K$ is almost entirely in the plane of the projection except small bridges over crossings).
+First, for simplicity we think of a long knot $K$ and its planar diagram as the same object (i.e. the parametrization of $K$ is almost entirely in the plane of the projection except for small overpasses).
 If $K$ is a (transverse) multi-crossing knot, we denote by $K'$ its local perturbation.
 Specifically, $K'$ has a regular double crossing diagram which agrees with $K$ outside small balls containing the multiple crossings of $K$, and is isotopic to $K$, Figure \ref{fig:triple-cross-perturbation}.
 For that reason, we trivially observe that

 \no Clearly, the goal is to replace the sum over embeddings

 with a sum over embeddings into $G_K$.
 Denote by $e(G_K)$ and $e(G_{K'})$ the set of oriented and signed chords of $G_K$ and $G'_K$ respectively, each embedding $\phi'\in \mathcal{E}(G_{K'})$ can be identified with a choice of the pair of distinct chords from $e(G_{K'})$, i.e. $\phi'=\{\alpha',\beta'\}$, $\alpha',\beta'\in e(G_{K'})$, satisfying the obvious condition on their endpoints.
 Therefore, the sum in \eqref{eq:c_2-via-K'} can be written as a sum over unordered pairs of chords